CarlGao4/Muse-Sounds/sha1-list/README.md

 This folder contains the SHA1 list of the original Muse Sounds library.
 The list is used to check the updated files in the library.

+Besides, in many cases, Muse Hub seems do not check the integrity of downloaded soundfonts, so I think it would also be convenient to check the integrity by running the scripts below and view differences of this folder.

-This folder is generated like this:
+This folder is generated like this (Please fill in versions and folder paths before running):

 ```python
 import glob